Thermodynamic limit of Nekrasov partition function for 5-brane web with O5-plane: Comparison of the Seiberg-Witten curves with and without -plane

-In this Appendix, we check the agreement about the prepotentials for 5d $\mathcal{N}=1$ pure $Sp(1)=SU(2)$ gauge theory with discrete theta angle 0, obtained from the two different SW curves based on the 5-brane web diagrams with and without O5-plane.
+In this Appendix, we check the agreement about the prepotentials for 5d $\mathcal{N}=1$ pure $Sp(1)=SU(2)$ gauge theory with discrete theta angle 0, obtained from the two different Seiberg-Witten curves based on the 5-brane web diagrams with and without $O5$-plane.